valery-22/valery-22/README.md

 🌍 About me

-Currently building automation tools and AI-powered applications at Nextvy Solutions.
+Currently building automation tools and AI-powered applications at Next Solutions.
 I’m especially interested in backend architecture, cloud infrastructure, and integrating AI into real products instead of demos.
 I enjoy collaborating with startups, founders, and small teams that value speed, quality, and clear communication.
-Based in Spain, comfortable working across time zones.
+Based in Colombia, comfortable working across time zones.

 🛠️ Tech I work with